so1icitx/ip_changer/README.md

 - **Install failed?**: Ensure internet access and try again.

 ## Supported Distros
-- Ubuntu/Debian
-- Fedora/CentOS/Red Hat/Amazon Linux
-- Arch Linux (uses full `pacman -Syu` for updates)
+- Tested only on Arch Linux , will test on other distros soon!
 - Others?
 Report issues if it fails!

 ## Notes